retaildevcrews/aks-quickstart/README.md

 Note that if SSH is blocked by your firewall, you can continue to use Azure Cloud Shell.
 We use the native SSH client because cutting and pasting text is easier.

 ssh aks@xxx.xxx.xxx.xxx

-When prompted for a password enter Kubernetes-k8s

-(note that this is NOT a secure VM and you should always use private keys instead of passwords)

 Your prompt should look like this: